 - Strategies for thinking correctly under pressure

 - Build your creative decision making by identifying blocks that prevent you from moving forward

 In a series of webinars, Beyond the Barriers have been working with the Professional Support and Well-being service to deliver on what each of these elements mean in more detail.
 We have provided some information below and a link to the dates when these will be run.

 A PSW trainee can expect access to the RLE online coaching platform for up to 8 weeks.

 - The online portal comprises comprehensive accredited assessment tools including the 72 question resilience self-assessment and peer assessment, a set of supporting materials for individuals to progress their development in a structured manner using learning logs, and our unique challenge and strengths “engines”.

 - The challenge engine uses data from the assessment tools to tailor development exercises and leadership challenges to specifically address individuals’ areas of resilience that are less strong.
 Individuals are presented with challenges that relate specifically to their environment and situation.
 Our data shows a strong correlation between the number of challenges completed and the rate of resilient development achieved by individuals.

 - We describe the combination of resources and tools available through the portal as a “virtual resilience coach”.
 The individuals we work with have access to the virtual resilience coaching materials and guidance in addition to their accredited personal coach.
-The personal coach explains how to use the virtual resilience coaching support to maximise personal development between formal one-to-one coaching sessions.
-In the proposed “train the trainer” model for this assignment, PSW trainers would be fully trained by our named consultant coaches in the use of and interpretation of the tools available through the portal.
+The personal coach explains how to use the virtual resilience coaching support to maximise personal development in up to 3 formal one-to-one coaching sessions.

 What is the RLE programme?